MadibaGroup/2017-Critical-Design/Design process.md

 * March 5, 2025: We started to go over each ideation card to finalize them (decide whether to keep a card, refine the description and the title, choose among the alternatives of the same card)

+* We decided on a "final" set of cards after several iterations on the cards (which involved merging, deleting, moving the cards between the two categories, rewording): 37 critique and 30 design cards.

+* May 14, 2025: we decided to conduct an autoethnography

+* May 21, 2025: we decided on what to report for each diary entry and created the required fields in the form.
+We decided to record 4 entries each until our next meeting.